Find Affordable College Courses

 While working on their degree, design majors at Art Center College of Design accumulate an average of around $31,000 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $878.

-University of Southern California ranked #10 on this year’s Best Design & Applied Arts Schools in California list.
-USC is a very large private not-for-profit school located in the city of Los Angeles.
+University of Southern California landed the #10 spot in the 2023 rankings for the best design and applied arts programs.
+USC is a fairly large private not-for-profit school located in the large city of Los Angeles.

 Design majors at USC take out an average of $18,275 in student loans while working on their egree.